zacsyde/badge-point-test-4-zac/README.md

 Please try to improve, to prevent failure.

 Please check branch task-7 for the next assignment and merge your changes from this branch.
 The next assignments should build on top of your improvements.

+## Task VII

+Please create a Docker Image that runs the code inside this repo.
+The image should be easy to build and run for everyone, so please add npm scripts to build the image and start the container.

+That's the End.
+We build a massive, happy customer base.
+Please take one more moment to check your code, if this is a clean and solid version, that you are happy with.

+Thank you for your time.